alx-s/RPi_tutorials/README.md

 ## What's Up

-* 12-03-2013 - OSC_python-pd : first tutorial explaining who to send data from python to Pure Data using OSC
+* 12-03-2013 - OSC_python-pd : first tutorial explaining who to send data from python to Pure Data using OSC.
+* 29-03-2013 - Analog_inputs-MaxBotix : how to use the GPIO to read an analog signal coming from an ultrasonic sensor.